DiegoLibonati/Menu-Page/README.md

 https://github.com/DiegoLibonati/Menu-Page/assets/99032604/78f2dd9c-d02a-41ee-9a31-a496b0ba8de7

+## Testing

+1. Join to the correct path of the clone
+2. Execute: `yarn install`
+3. Execute: `yarn test`

 ## Documentation

-In `sectionCenter` we get where we are going to render the meals, then we get all the buttons in the other variables which would be `all, breakfast, lunch and shakes`:
+In `mealContainer` we get where we are going to render the meals, then we get all the buttons in the other variables which would be `all, breakfast, lunch and shakes`:

 ```
-const sectionCenter = document.querySelector(
+export const mealContainer = document.querySelector(
-  ".section_container_article"
+  ".meals_container"
 ) as HTMLElement;
-const btnAll = document.getElementById("all") as HTMLButtonElement;
+export const btnAll = document.getElementById("all") as HTMLButtonElement;
-const btnBreakfast = document.getElementById("breakfast") as HTMLButtonElement;
+export const btnBreakfast = document.getElementById(
+  "breakfast"
+) as HTMLButtonElement;
-const btnLunch = document.getElementById("lunch") as HTMLButtonElement;
+export const btnLunch = document.getElementById("lunch") as HTMLButtonElement;
-const btnShakes = document.getElementById("shakes") as HTMLButtonElement;
+export const btnShakes = document.getElementById("shakes") as HTMLButtonElement;
 ```

-The class `Food` will have as attributes `name, amount, description, img` and a single method called `insertInformation()` this method will be in charge of printing the HTML with the information that we pass to it by the attributes:
+The class `Meal` will have as attributes `name, amount, description, img` and a single method called `insertCard()` this method will be in charge of printing the HTML with the information that we pass to it by the attributes:

 ```
-export class Food {
+export class Meal {
   constructor(
     public name: string,
     public amount: string,